A Fine Old New Guinea Neckrest Middle Sepik River Papua New Guinea

 |Size||Length : 55cm|

-This finely carved Dog shaped Neckrest is from the Middle Sepik River area in the East Sepik Province of Papua New Guinea.
+This finely carved Dog shaped Neckrest is from the Iatmul or Sawos People who live in the Middle Sepik River area in the East Sepik Province of Papua New Guinea.

 The artist who carved this Neckrest was very skilled, the standing dog looks as if it’s in motion walking.
 It has an old rope where it was hung on the wall when not in use.
 Dating from the 1940s.
-This Dog is one of my favorite sculptures.
+This Dog Neckrest is one of my favorite New Guinea sculptures.

-Dogs also have a very important place in the mythology & ceremonial life of Melanesian.
+Dogs also have a very important place in the mythology & ceremonial life of Melanesians.
 Dogs can also be a clan totem.

-Provenance: The Todd Barlin Collection of New Guniea and Sepik River Art
+Provenance: The Todd Barlin Collection of New Guinea and Sepik River Art

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.